Can Pineapple Really Change the Taste of Semen?

 For logistical reasons, I hadn't tasted my boyfriend's semen before this assignment.
-In the name of research, however, I took it upon myself to conduct a very unscientific, control sample-less experiment to finally get to the bottom of the time-honored, much-Googled question: Does food—specifically, pineapple—make your semen taste good?
+In the name of research, however, I took it upon myself to conduct a very unscientific, control sample-less experiment to finally get to the bottom of the time-honored, much-Googled question: Can food—specifically, eating pineapple or drinking pineapple juice—make your sperm/semen taste better?

 The "experiment" involved my boyfriend mentioning he'd eaten pineapple for lunch, me requesting he ejaculate in my mouth and him—approximately 26 minutes later—obliging.

-What I tasted wasn't unpleasant but it certainly wasn't pineapple.
+What I tasted wasn't unpleasant but, well, it certainly wasn't pineapple.
 What it actually tasted like was the shirataki noodles I used to buy in Chinatown, that is, faintly salty and reminiscent of mushrooms.
 "Interesting, interesting," I thought to myself.
 "But my boyfriend hates mushrooms."

 With more questions than answers after my slapdash experiment, I reached out to Carol Queen, Ph.D., the staff sexologist and curator of the Good Vibrations Antique Vibrator Museum in San Francisco, for further insight.

-When I asked her whether pineapple—or any foods—impacts the flavor of jizz, she told me yes, but not always dramatically or in a clear-cut way.
+When I asked her whether pineapple—or eating any foods—impacts the flavor of come (cum, semen and the like), she told me yes, but not always dramatically or in a clear-cut way.
 Sexual fluids can be subject to changes based on diet and other ingested substances, she said.

 "It won't be a one-on-one flavor change, and the whole of a person's diet can result in a cumulative effect or temper any effects," Queen said.